systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 Those articles which have been put on-hold need to be monitored once a month (preferably last day of the month)

-1. Go to the "Non-responding authors" dahsboard
+1. Go to the "`Non responding Authors Dashbioard`_.
 2. Go through each pii and check whether there is an update from author in Production mailbox.
 3. If you find auhtor's reply on team member's enquiry, inform team member about that.
 Team member should resume reviewing the article from that point.
 4. Delete "hold" flag (capital letter "H" in column "D") from Production spreadsheet.

+.. _Overdue Author Correspondence Dashboard: https://docs.google.com/spreadsheets/d/1Wqrf_ysPZFPs4p5B5d-djR5zbaZjoiimxOCMCY1LrHI/edit#gid=199064208

+.. _Non responding Authors Dashbioard: https://docs.google.com/spreadsheets/d/1Wqrf_ysPZFPs4p5B5d-djR5zbaZjoiimxOCMCY1LrHI/edit#gid=199064208